 Invest!
 One other way to let a woman know you believe she is brilliant is to invest in her business, education or activism.
-Some great organizations to explore: Kiva, Women's Initiative for Self Employment or the Global Fund For Women.
+Some great organizations to explore: Kiva or the Global Fund For Women.

 CLEAR A PATH BY WALKING IT BOLDLY.